amix/vimrc/sources_non_forked/lightline.vim/README.md

 The name of the git branch is important these days.
 But lightline.vim does not provide this information by default because it is also one of plugin crossing configurations, and not all people want the integration.

-In order to show the branch name in the statusline, install some plugins which provides the branch information.
+In order to show the branch name in the statusline, install some plugins which provide the branch information.
 The [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin is a famous plugin so let's integrate lightline.vim with it.
 If you don't like to install full git integration but just want to display the branch name in the statusline, you can use the [vim-gitbranch](https://github.com/itchyny/vim-gitbranch) plugin which provides `gitbranch#name` function.
 ```vim